DFHack/dfhack/docs/Compile.rst

 The ``Ninja`` CMake build generator is the prefered build method on Linux and macOS, instead of ``Unix Makefiles``, which is the default.
 You can select Ninja by passing ``-G Ninja`` to CMake.
 Incremental builds using Unix Makefiles can be much slower than Ninja builds.
+Note that you will probably need to install Ninja; see the platform-specific sections for details.

 ::